andre8244/brave/README.md

 ## Phototaxis

 A phototaxis simulator is provided in `phototaxis.py`.
 The Python script accepts the following command line arguments:
-* `-h`, `--help`   show a help message similar to this
+* `-h`, `--help`   show a help message
 * `-s FILE`, `--scene FILE`   path to a scene file; a custom scene for the phototaxis simulator can be specified
 * `-f NUM`, `--fps NUM`   frame rate of the simulation

 ## Obstacle avoidance simulator

 An obstacle avoidance simulator is provided in `obstacle_avoidance.py`.
 The Python script accepts the following command line arguments:
-* `-h`, `--help`   show a help message similar to this
+* `-h`, `--help`   show a help message
 * `-g FILE`, `--genomes FILE`   load obstacle avoidance vehicles from file.
-Every line of the file represents a *genome*, that is the set of obstacle avoidance parameters used by a vehicle.
+Every line in the file represents a *genome*, that is the set of obstacle avoidance parameters used by a vehicle.
 By default, only the first 10 genomes of the file are loaded
 * `-a`, `--load_all_genomes`   load all the genomes contained in a genome file, instead of the first 10.
 Applicable with `--genomes` parameter only
 * `-s FILE`, `--scene FILE`   path of the scene file; a custom scene for the obstacle avoidance simulator can be specified
 * `-f NUM`, `--fps NUM`   frame rate of the simulation